-The downloadable leaflet ‘Bringing fruit, vegetable and plant products into the UK’ tells you which plant material you can bring in, and how much of each item is allowed.
+Defra’s downloadable leaflet ‘Bringing fruit, vegetable and plant products into the UK’ tells you which plant materials you can bring in, and how much of each item is allowed.

 It’s not comprehensive and will only give you a summary of the rules for passenger baggage.
 As pests and diseases can occur suddenly, these rules can change at any time without notice.